Home » Mechanical Engineering » 18 Different Types of Flanges and Their Applications [PDF]

 Socket Weld Flange - Types of Flanges

 Socket weld flanges are joined to the pipe using a single fillet weld held outside the flange.
-These flanges are typically used on small-size high-pressure pipes that do not transfer highly corrosive fluids.
+These flanges are typically used on small high-pressure pipes that do not transfer highly corrosive fluids.

 #6 Lap Joint Flange